 People Movement Analysis

-Path learning combines human detection with path modeling techniques and clustering to perform people movement analysis.
+Path learning combines human detection with path modeling techniques and clustering to perform person movement analysis.
 For example, in Smart City applications, movement analysis is used to perform motion prediction and analyze vehicle behavior, pedestrian behavior, acceleration, movement speed, and trajectories.

 Person Recognition and Biometric Security